teay/ipcamera-checker/README.md

 ## Features

 - Input a domain name to check.
-- Fetch and display the user's public IP (UserLocationIP).
+- Fetch and display the user's public IP (Your Public IP).
 - Retrieve the IP address of the provided domain name using DNS queries.
 - Display results in a clean, easy-to-read table.